What is CMDB & CMDB Benefits

 As we see below, the major challenges to IT decision making revolve around good-quality data and how long it takes to make a decision—it takes longer to make a decision and longer to implement it if the data it’s based on isn’t reliable.
 And in many cases, decisions made off of bad data are often the wrong decision.
 Are you sourcing that data from several places or from a single repository?
 If the latter, are you qualifying that data before pulling it into your ecosystem of business tools?

 These are key questions organizations need to define, and both answers lead to the use of a CMDB.
 Whether those services are tools you pay for (e.g., customer relationship management or human resources), applications you provide to your customer base (e.g., mobile app or community) or internally built, they rely on a complex network of applications and servers running in your organization.
 It’s up to IT to make sure those pieces (apps and servers) converse accordingly, and if you make changes to any one of them it doesn’t disrupt delivery of any one of those services.

 Technology value optimization (TVO) also starts with clean data

 Coming back to your ecosystem, you’ve already invested in your infrastructure and organizational technology.
 In fact, Gartner expects 20 percent of enterprises to use HDIM (read: technology value optimization) tools to optimize workload placement by 2022.
-To that end, Flexera’s 2021 State of the Cloud Report respondents stated that half of all workloads are currently in public cloud as well as just under half of those organizations’ data, with more expected on both fronts in the next year.
+To that end, Flexera’s 2023 State of the Cloud Report respondents stated that more than half of respondents’ workloads and data are in the public cloud will more expected on both fronts next year.